• Skip to primary navigation

 • Egg (optional): The egg is for an egg wash for the top of the pie: it is totally optional.
 The purpose of an egg wash is to give the pastry a golden, slightly shiny finish.
 An egg wash can make your pie look finished.
 (I often skip the egg wash and no one has ever complained.)

-How to Make this Old-fashioned Rhubarb Pie Recipe
+How to Make Rhubarb Pie from Scratch

-Pie Shell
+Prepare the Pie Shell

 You can use any pie crust you want for this pie.
 However, if you want to make your own dough (and I strongly encourage you to do so), our sweet pie dough recipe is tender, flaky, and easy to make.